Home essentials in a crisis

 You must have spoken to a benefits or Job Centre Plus advisor about the following before applying to us for help:

-To make an application, unless in exceptional circumstances, you must:
+To make an application, you must:

 - be aged 16 or over